alexpostnikov/push-T_memory/docs/baselines_push_t.md

 - **CUDA Mismatch:** If you see errors about CUDA versions, ensure your PyTorch and CUDA toolkit versions are compatible.
 - **Dataset Not Found:** Make sure `$LEROBOT_DATA_DIR` is set and contains the Push-T dataset.
 Re-run the dataset download command if necessary.
-- **Checkpoint Not Found:** Double-check the checkpoint path and file name.
+- **Checkpoint Not Found:** Double-check the checkpoint path, file name, or Hugging Face repo-id.
+- **Hugging Face Hub Auth:** Some models may require a login or access token.
 - **Mujoco License:** Mujoco requires a license; see [Mujoco website](https://mujoco.org/) for details.
 - **Environment Variable:** Always `export LEROBOT_DATA_DIR` in the same shell before running scripts.
 - **Simulation Fails to Render:** On headless servers, use `--no-render` flag if available, or configure a virtual display (`xvfb`).